zelshahawy/go-lzw/README.md

 ./encode input.txt
 ```

-- By default, this writes a compressed file named `output.lzw`.
+- By default, this writes a compressed file named `encoded.lzw`.
 - Alternatively, set the environment variable `CLI=1` to write compressed data to `stdout`:

   ```bash